-The LVR also had a new Engineer, Mr. J.N Taylor, succeeding Mr. MacIntyre who had resigned some weeks earlier.
-Mr Taylor oversaw the operation of the new railmotors and all worked as planned over the first months.
-There was still talk of a GWR take-over though, and on 7th November an official announcement from GWR confirmed that talks were indeed taking place.
+The LVR also found itself a new Engineer, Mr. J.N Taylor, succeeding Mr. MacIntyre who had resigned some weeks earlier.
+Mr Taylor oversaw the operation of the new railmotors, all of which worked as planned over the first months.
+There was still talk of a GWR take-over though, and on 7th November an official announcement by the GWR confirmed that talks were indeed taking place.
 This time however, there would be no increase in the previous offer price of £50,000.

 In early 1905, it was discovered that the unusually high chalk content in the water supply at Lambourn was having an adverse effect on the power output of the small-boilered railmotors.
-Their performance had deteriorated to such a degree that they were struggling to haul tail traffic, to the extent that it became necessary to return to loco-hauled services for the last few months of independence.
+Their performance had deteriorated to such a degree that they were struggling to haul tail traffic.
+It was so bad that the LVR had to return to loco-hauled services for the last few months of independence.
 The loco and carriages were again hired from the GWR.
 Modified railmotors eventually returned to the line in May 1905 and worked alongside locomotive power units where necessary.

 However, the LVR had come full circle and was in a situation that undoubtedly caused some degree of embarrassment and anxiety to its Board of Directors.